 Credit risk arises from cash held with banks and credit exposure to customers, including outstanding accounts and other receivables.
 The maximum exposure to credit risk is equal to the carrying value (net of allowances) of the financial assets.
 The objective of managing credit risk is to prevent losses on financial assets.
-The

-Company assesses the credit quality of counterparties, taking into account their financial position, past experience and other factors.
-During the quarter ended June 30, 2022, the largest single customer represented approximately \$1,433,553 of revenue (June 30, 2021 - \$1,166,000).
+The Company assesses the credit quality of counterparties, considering their financial position, past experience and other factors.
+During the quarter ended September 30, 2022, the largest single customer represented approximately \$2,251,588 of revenue (September 30, 2021 - \$1,367,000).

 Cash and cash equivalents consist of bank balances.
 Credit risk associated with cash is minimized substantially by ensuring that these financial assets are held in highly rated financial institutions.
-At June 30, 2022, the Company had cash consisting of deposits with a Schedule 1 bank in Canada , a large money centre bank in the U.S. and two large regional banks in the U.S. of \$299,239 (December 31, 2021 - \$62,568).
+At September 30, 2022, the Company had cash consisting of deposits with a Schedule 1 bank in Canada, a large money centre bank in the U.S. and two large regional banks in the U.S. of \$102,966 (December 31, 2021 - \$62,568).

 Accounts receivable consist primarily of accounts receivable from invoicing for subscriptions, devices and services.
-Other receivables consist primarily of unbilled accounts receivable, marketing development funds and sales tax refunds.
+Other receivables consist primarily of unbilled accounts receivable, marketing development funds, sales tax refunds to be received and an amount due for the refund of the excess of the posted bond over the patent litigation settlement amount.
 The Company's credit risk arises from the possibility that a customer which owes the Company money is unable or unwilling to meet its obligations in accordance with the terms and conditions in the contracts with the Company, which would result in a financial loss for the Company.
 This risk is mitigated through established credit management techniques, including monitoring customer's creditworthiness, setting exposure limits and monitoring exposure against these customer credit limits.

 The Company measures a loss allowance based on the lifetime expected credit losses.
 Lifetime expected credit losses are estimated based on factors such as the Company's past experience of collecting payments, the number of delayed payments in the portfolio past the average credit period, observable changes in national or local economic conditions that correlate with default on receivables, financial difficulty of the borrower, and it becoming probable that the borrower will enter bankruptcy or financial re-organization.
 Financial assets are written off when there is no reasonable expectation of recovery.
 Subsequent recoveries of amounts previously written off reduce other expenses in the statement of comprehensive income.
-As at June 30, 2022, the largest single customer's account receivable represented \$768,864 (June 30, 2021 - \$786,064) of the total accounts receivable.
+As at September 30, 2022, the largest single customer's account receivable represented \$1,556,053 (December 31, 2021 - \$1,716,281) of the total accounts receivable.
+This account receivable was collected in full subsequent to the end of the period.

-The following table outlines the details of the aging of the Company's receivables as at June 30, 2022 and December 31, 2021:
+The following table outlines the details of the aging of the Company's accounts receivables as at September 30, 2022 and December 31, 2021:

-June 30, 2022 December 31, 2021
+September 30, 2022 December 31, 2021

-Current \$2,293,565 \$3,452,297
+Current \$2,797,053 \$3,452,297

 Past due

-1-60 days 476,432 675,991
+1-60 days 862,929 675,991

-Greater than 60 days 222,157 268,598
+Greater than 60 days 264,013 268,598

-Total accounts receivable, net \$2,992,154 \$4,396,886
+Total accounts receivable, net \$3,923,995 \$4,396,886